classgraph/classgraph/README.md

 /**
  * Returns a list of classes on the classpath that implement the specified
  * interface or a subinterface, or whose superclasses implement the specified
  * interface or a sub-interface.
-Should be called after scan(), and returns
+Should be called after .scan(), and returns
  * matching interfaces whether or not an InterfaceMatchProcessor was added
- * to the scanner before the call to scan().
+ * to the scanner before the call to .scan().
 Does not call the classloader on
  * the matching classes, just returns their names.
  *
  * @param implementedInterface